babashka/babashka/doc/dev.md

 - The functionality can't be met by shelling out to another CLI or can't be written as a small layer over an existing CLI (like `babashka.curl`) instead.

-If none of the criteria are met, but adding a feature is still useful to a particular company or niche audience, it can still be added when hidden behind a feature flag.
-This is the case for `next.jdbc` and the `PostgresQL` and `HSQLDB` database drivers.
+If not all of the criteria are met, but adding a feature is still useful to a particular company or niche audience, adding it behind a feature flag is still a possibility.
+This is currently the case for `next.jdbc` and the `PostgresQL` and `HSQLDB` database drivers.
 Companies interested in these features can compile an instance of babashka themselves, instead of using the standard distributed version.

 ### Adding classes